dorakemon/did-hack-2023_winter/README.md

 ## Introduction
 An Anonymous Door Unlocking System is a privacy-preserving, secure entry solution for lab environments.
 Utilizing verifiable credentials with BBS+ signature scheme and Decentralized Web Nodes (DWN) and Zero Knowledge Proof (ZKP) stuffs.
 This system allows lab members to unlock the lab’s door anonymously, without disclosing their identity, using an unlinkable selective disclosure feature, except for the fact that they are authorized lab members.

-These hidden attributes can be revealed by an opener, powerful authority, when something bad is happening, using newly  created ZKP with BBS+ signature (Anonymity Revocation).
+We introduced **NEW CONCEPT** that these hidden attributes can be revealed by an opener, powerful authority, when something bad is happening, using newly created ZKP with BBS+ signature (Anonymity Revocation).

+(In simple terms, we are using elliptic curve elgamal encryption and verifiable encryption)

-The holder of VC can select
+The holder and verifier can select which authority they choose.

 This technology extends beyond door access apps and can be applied to all general anonymous systems.

 ## Table of Contents